HomeMadeBots/Embedded_Software_Meta_Model/README.md

 ![Package](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/HomeMadeBots/Embedded_Software_Meta_Model/master/Diagrams/Package_Dgm.puml)

-All the element kind which can be aggregated by a **Package** are not modeled on this diagram.
+All the kinds of elements which can be aggregated by a **Package** are not modeled on this diagram.

 ### Rules